Artist

 Rino Fiorentino (bass)

-Roberto Ciscognetti (drums, percussion)
+Roberto Ciscognetti (drums)

 Their live acts were particularly impressive, with large use of dry ice smoke, and the singer, who was brought on stage in a coffin, was restrained in a straitjacket during the final song, L'artista sadico [The sadistic artist].

 Follia contains six long tracks, with piano, organ (a modified Farfisa which sounds like a moog) and fuzz guitar to the fore and a reverbed voice recorded well above the musical background.
-The group has a very good sound but some rhythms are typical of late sixties italian pop.
+The group has a very good sound but some rhythms are typical of late sixties Italian pop.

 Surely a nice listen even if the strange lyrics, which sound still relevant sometimes, and the dissonant voice can be slightly difficult to accept at first.